The Black Tides of Heaven: Background

 The novella was published on the same day as The Red Threads of Fortune, and they can be read in any order.
 The Red Threads of Fortune was written first, and takes place after the events of The Black Tides of Heaven.
 In their pitch to Tor.com, Neon Yang stated that they had more Tensorate stories to tell.
 Though only one novella had been written at the time, this led to the idea of publishing both debut novellas on the same day.

 Reception and awards

 The novella has been well-received critically, with positive reviews from fantasy authors such as Ken Liu.
-Hugo-winning author N.K.
-Jemisin recommended the book, praising the Tensorate novellas for their worldbuilding.
+Hugo-winning author N. K. Jemisin recommended the book, praising the Tensorate novellas for their worldbuilding.
 Geeks OUT praised the novella for its treatment of gender identity, as well as its exploration of wealth inequality.

 Several commenters have referred to the Tensorate world as silkpunk.

-The Black Tides of Heaven was a finalist for the 2018 Hugo Award for Best Novella, 2018 Locus Award for Best Novella, 2018 Nebula Award for Best Novella, 2018 World Fantasy Award for Best Novella, 2018 Gaylactic Spectrum Award for best novel, 2018 Kitschies Golden Tentacle (Debut) award and, as a pair with Red Threads of Fortune, was on the Honor List for the 2017 Otherwise Award (at the time still named the James Tiptree Jr. Award).
-Yang was beaten to most of these awards by either Ellen Klages's Passing Strange or Martha Wells's All Systems Red.